MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-style.md

     :::image type="content" source="media/tutorial/manage-css.png" alt-text="Open the manage CSS panel from Styling workspace.":::

 1. In the **Custom CSS** section, select **Upload** and choose your custom CSS file.
-You can upload multiple CSS files.
+You can only upload one CSS at a time, but multiple files can be uploaded.
 If multiple CSS files update the same attribute, the attributes in the CSS file at the bottom of the list will apply.
+You can adjust the order of your custom CSS files.

 1. Select **Preview** to view the custom theme on your site.